KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ```

 ### Method: `pixelate`
-Averages the colors within a set of rectangular blocks across the input to produce a series of obscuring tiles.
+**(Convolution filter)** Averages the colors within a set of rectangular blocks across the input to produce a series of obscuring tiles.

 Individual channels can be included in the calculation by setting their respective `include` flags.